Elijah Thimsen

 Biography

-Elijah Thimsen is an assistant professor in the Department of Energy, Environmental & Chemical Engineering Elijah Thimsen is currently an assistant professor in the McKelvey School of Engineering at Washington University in St. Louis.
-He has approximately 20 years of experience in technical research, primarily focused on chemical and material transformations with an emphasis on aerosol processes, materials science, and energy applications.
+Elijah Thimsen is an associate professor in the Department of Energy, Environmental & Chemical Engineering.
+He has over 19 years of experience in technical research, primarily focused on chemical and material transformations with an emphasis on aerosol processes, plasma processes, materials science, and energy applications.
 He received his undergraduate degree in Mechanical Engineering from the University of Minnesota, and his PhD from Washington University in St. Louis in Energy, Environmental & Chemical Engineering.
 His current research is focused on thermodynamics, including methods to describe end-directed time evolution in nonlinear, nonequilibrium systems.
 The systems used for these explorations involve nonequilibrium plasma, aerosols, chemical catalysis, electrochemistry, optoelectronic semiconductors, and advanced ceramics.
-His work has been recognized by a number of organizations, recently by the National Science Foundation and Department of Energy CAREER awards.
+His work has been recognized by a number of organizations, recently by the National Science Foundation and Department of Energy early career awards.

 Affiliations